Münsterhof: Redesign of the Münsterhof plaza

 The city's authorities planned from May 2003 to declare Münsterhof a car-free zone, and evaluations were made to improve public use of the historical urban square for open-air performances and other public events.
-Construction works of 2014 were scheduled to be completed in 2015, but were delayed to 2016 due to archaeological excavations in the winter of 2014–15 and from October to November 2015.
+Construction work, beginning in 2014, was scheduled to be completed in 2015, but was delayed to 2016 due to archaeological excavations in the winter of 2014–15 and from October to November 2015.

 The redesign includes a distinctive new fountain, 6 m in diameter and almost 4 m tall, as a central element.
 A smaller drinking-water fountain is to be connected directly to that central water basin.
 A new granite stone pavement with contrasting patterns visually divides the plaza into an inner and an outer area.
 New steel lighting fixtures enable a warm visual atmosphere.
 Benches are to be added, and more space for outdoor cafés and restaurants.
 All structures are to meet the requirements for barrier-free construction and be accessible to physically disabled people.

 With this transformation, Münsterhof would no longer be used for parking, which will be restricted to Fraumünstertrasse and Parking Opéra.
-Once work is finished, the plaza is to again be a representative and lively urban square in the heart of historical Zürich, available in its entirety for major events.
+Once work is finished, the plaza is to again be a representative and lively urban square in the heart of historical Zurich, available in its entirety for major events.
 The focus, however, will be on everyday use.
 The present (as of October 2015) construction works will result in minimal physical design changes, but the city's authorities claim "they will nonetheless enhance the square significantly" and create a "transformation into a tranquil open space which invites everyone to take a stroll or simply relax."